Back to Life (However Do You Want Me): Chart performance

+"Back to Life (However Do You Want Me)" peaked at number one on both the US Billboard Dance Club Play chart and the Canadian RPM Dance chart.
+It reached number four on the Billboard Hot 100, becoming Soul II Soul's only top-10 hit in the United States.
+In the United Kingdom, it reached number one on the UK Singles Chart for four weeks in June and July 1989.
+In Europe, it peaked at number one in Luxembourg and the Netherlands as well as on the Eurochart Hot 100.
+The single entered the top 10 in Belgium, Greece, Ireland, Sweden, Switzerland and West Germany.
+It was also a top-20 hit in both Austria and Finland.
+In Oceania, it peaked at number four in New Zealand and number 45 in Australia.
+"Back to Life (However Do You Want Me)" earned a gold record in Canada and Sweden, a silver record in the UK, and a platinum record in the US.

 Music video

-The accompanying music video for "Back to Life (However Do You Want Me)" was directed by Monty Whitebloom & Andy Delaney, of Big TV! and was shot in Epping Forest.
-Wheeler's former-Afrodiziak member and friend Claudia Fontaine sings and dances to the song throughout the video.
+The music video for "Back to Life (However Do You Want Me)" was directed by Monty Whitebloom and Andy Delaney, of Big TV! and was shot in Epping Forest.
+Wheeler's former-Afrodiziak member and friend Claudia Fontaine sings and dances to the song along with Jay Curley (Jayzik Azikiwe) throughout the video.

 The video starts with an opening silhouette of the group dancing in a forest and proceeds with repeated close-up shots of Wheeler singing "Back to life, back to reality".
 While Wheeler sings the first verse, video shots of the other Soul II Soul members and the band are shown.
 Another scene is shown on a rooftop during early sunrise as the group parties and dances to the song.
 Close to the end of the video, the group is shown dancing at night on the same rooftop.
 Wheeler closes out the song as she sings and dances to the song.
-The video was later published by Vevo on YouTube in 2009, and by March 2023, it had generated more than 86 million views.
+The video was later made available by Vevo on YouTube in 2009, and by August 2025, it had generated more than 110 million views.